What Teacher Training does Gradalis offer?

 What are the methods of payment?

 Tuition is payable by cash, check or automatic transfer.
-Gradalis invoices students as per their personal Tuition Agreement.
-Monthly and Semester Payments Plans are possible.
+The Gradalis business office invoices students as per their personal Tuition Agreement.
+Schools who pay tuition receive a Memorandum of Understanding for tuition payments and are given discounts for 4 or more students enrolled in the training.
+Monthly and Semester Payment Plans are possible.
 Tuition must be paid in advance of each semester.
 Full Tuition must be paid completely prior to the last semester of the program.
-Automatic reoccurring payments are preferred.
+Automatic reoccurring payments or payments on-line through our invoice system are preferred.

 Does Gradalis offer student loans or tuition assistance?

 Our program does not qualify for Federal Student Aid.
 We do not offer loans, but they may be acquired from a bank or private lending institution.
-We do not provide tuition assistance.
+We do not provide tuition assistance at his time.
 Friends of Gradalis is our non-profit organization designed to obtain grants and funding for program development and student scholarships.
 We hope to be able to offer some assistance in the future, however at this time, funding is up to the student and/or the school.
 Schools often subsidize teacher professional development and Waldorf training.
 Ask your school’s education director and board if your school offers any type of financial support for your training.
-We hope to be able to offer some assistance in the future, however at this time, funding is up to the student and/or the school.
-Waldorf teacher training
+Schools often contribute part, half or even full tuition for its teachers in training.

 Does Gradalis offer college credit?

-Will charter school start-up grants cover tuition of Waldorf Teacher Training?
+Will charter school start-up grants cover tuition for Teacher Training?

 Depending on your Start up Grant—Yes.
 Our professional development program does not offer credits or a degree.
 Tuition payments are generally covered by Start-up grants.
 Make sure you check on your particular grant to be sure.